 Serge Wich from the IUCN/SSC Primate Specialist Group’s section on great apes, who is also a co-author of the new paper, said: “Orangutans reproduce extremely slowly, and if more than 1 percent of the population is lost annually this will spiral them to extinction.”

-Tapanuli females have their first offspring when they are about 15 years old, and the interbirth interval is then about 8 to 9 years.
+Female Tapanuli orangutans have their first offspring when they are about 15 years old, and the interbirth interval is then about 8 to 9 years.

 The Tapanuli orangutans can live until fifty to sixty years of age.